-15.2 HOLIDAY FALLING ON A REGULARLY SCHEDULED DAY OFF: When a recognized holiday falls on a regularly scheduled day off, a regular employee shall receive off either, as determined by the City, the work-day immediately preceding or the workday immediately following the regularly scheduled day off in lieu of the holiday.
-If the day in lieu of the holiday is worked, pay shall be computed as holiday overtime and paid at the applicable rate.
+15.2 HOLIDAY FALLING ON A REGULARLY SCHEDULED DAY OFF: When a recognized City holiday falls on a regularly scheduled day off, regular full-time and regular part-time employee shall receive off either, as determined by the City, the work-day immediately preceding or the work-day immediately following the regularly scheduled day off in lieu of the holiday.
+If the day in lieu of the holiday is worked, pay shall be computed at the holiday rate as defined in Article19.3.

-15.3 HOLIDAY DURING PERSONAL LEAVE: A recognized City holiday, occurring during an employee's personal leave shall not be counted as a day of personal leave.
+15.3 HOLIDAY DURING PERSONAL LEAVE: A recognized City holiday occurring during an employee's personal leave shall not be counted as a day of personal leave.

-15.4 HOLIDAY BETWEEN TWO DAYS OF LEAVE WITHOUT PAY: A holiday occurring between two days of leave without pay shall not be paid or accrued.
-This applies to all regular full and regular part time employees.
-This section does not apply to employees on Federal Family and Medical Leave.
+15.4 HOLIDAY BETWEEN TWO DAYS OF LEAVE WITHOUT PAY: A holiday occurring between two days of leave without pay shall not be paid.

-15.5 FLOATING HOLIDAY LEAVE: Regular full-time employees are entitled to 48 hours per year, and regular part-time employees are entitled to 24 hours of holiday leave in addition to recognized City holidays in Section 15.1.
-It is understood that this leave replaces President's Day (Third Monday in February), Lincoln's Birthday, February 12; Seward's Day, the last Monday in March; Juneteenth National Independence Day, June 19; Alaska Day, October 18; and Veteran's Day, November 11.
+15.5 FLOATING HOLIDAY LEAVE: Regular non-24 hour operation employees are entitled to three days per year of holiday leave in addition to recognized City holidays in Section 15.1 It is understood that this leave replaces Lincoln's Birthday, February 12; Seward's Day, the last Monday in March; and Juneteenth National Independence Day, June 19, Regular employees in pay status the day before and the day after those days, who work on those days, are eligible to use holiday leave.
+This leave may be used as the employee sees fit with the approval of the Department Director, but it does not accrue.

-- A. All regular full time employees will be credited the hours for these days in two increments.
-On January 1 employees will be credited thirty two (32) hours in their floating holiday leave bank.
-On July 1, employees will receive a credit of sixteen (16) hours in their floating holiday leave bank.
-During annual personal leave adjustment holiday pay will not be retroactively adjusted beyond budgeted amount. - B. All regular part-time employees will be credited the hours for these days in two increments.
-On January 1 employees will be credited sixteen (16) in their floating holiday leave bank.
-On July 1, employees will receive a credit of eight (8) hours in their floating holiday leave bank.
-During annual personal leave adjustment holiday pay will not be retroactively adjusted beyond budgeted amount. - C. Hours not used by this date will be cashed out to the employee in the pay period ending December 31.
-This cash out will be based on the employee's rate of pay on December 31 and will not be counted as one of the employee's Personal Leave cash outs.
-Employees must be employed with the City on December 31 to receive the cash out for unused floating holiday hours. - D. Holiday leave will be scheduled as far in advance as possible.
-At a time agreeable to both the employee and the City, the employee may take floating holiday hours as time off with pay on an hour-for-hour basis.
+- A. All floating holiday hours must be used by December 31st of each year.
+Hours not used by this date will be cashed out to the employee in the pay period ending December 31st.
+This cash out will be based on the employee's rate of pay on December 31st and will not be counted as one of the employee's Personal Leave cash outs.
+Employees must be employed with the City on December 31st to receive the cash out for unused floating holiday hours. - B. At a time agreeable to both the employee and the City, the employee may take floating holiday hours as time off with pay on an hour for hour basis.